1,500+

 Connect a card — your agent is funded

-Top up in USDC from a card or bank in 100+ countries.
+Top up from a card or bank in 100+ countries.
 Visa, Mastercard, Apple Pay, Google Pay.
-Your agent settles in stablecoins under the hood; you never touch a wallet or a seed phrase.

 Visa · Mastercard · Apple/Google Pay · 100+ countries